bemasc/risav/draft-xu-risav.md

 RISAV requires participating ASes to perform symmetric cryptography on every RISAV-protected packet that they originate or terminate.
 This will require significant additional compute capacity that may not be present on existing networks.
 However, until most ASes actually implement RISAV, the implementation cost for the few that do is greatly reduced.
 For example, if 5% of networks implement RISAV, then participating networks will only need to apply RISAV to 5% of their traffic.

 Thanks to broad interest in optimization of IPsec, very high performance implementations are already available.
 For example, as of 2021 an IPsec throughput of 1 Terabit per second was achievable using optimized software on a single server {{INTEL}}.

-## MTU

-> TODO: Figure out what to say about MTU, PMTUD, etc.  Perhaps an MTU probe is required after setup?
-Or on an ongoing basis?

 ## NAT scenario